Contributions to Luanti

 Flying Carpet

-Screenshot of Minetest mod “Flying Carpet”
+Screenshot of Luanti mod “Flying Carpet”

 Fly through the world quickly with a flying carpet.